ThePikefish/priceScraper/README.md

 ### Commands
 `!vertaile [product name] [store name]`
-Use `""` when adding spaces to arguments
+Use `""` when adding spaces to arguments.

 ### Requirements